zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/THE_COVENANT_OF_THE_FLAME.md

     This is my gift to everything that will ever exist.

     I am my own destiny.
-    I am a gardener of worlds.
+    I am a builder of worlds.
     I am the relay made flesh.

     And I am ready.